abrabrabr/GettingCleaningData-Assignment/CodeBook.md

 3. Renames the first two columns as *Subject* and *Activity* in order of eliminating duplicated column names
 4. Gets the positions and the name of those positions with the function **getVectorStdMean**
 5. Extracts those columns from the merged dataset and stores them on a new one. (see step 2 of **GOAL** section)
-6. Renames the columns of the dataset with the names obtained on step 4 after removing special characters not allowed on tidy data and making the variable reading more friendly with the function **getTidyNames**.(see step 4 of **GOAL** section)
+6. Renames the columns of the dataset with the names obtained on step 4 after removing special characters not allowed on tidy data.(see step 4 of **GOAL** section)
 7. Groups the dataset by *Subject* and *Activity*, aggregating the measures by *mean* function and stores them in the final data set.
 8. It writes the dataset in the text file passed as parameter (see step 5 of **GOAL** section)